Land Mode¶

 Using a Weight on Wheels (WoW) switch will increase the descent rate and accelerometer ranges that are acceptable for landing detection.
 This feature is enabled anytime the LGR_WOW_PIN is not disabled.

-• If the copter appears to bounce or balloon back up a couple of times before settling down and turning the props off, try lowering the LAND_SPEED parameter a bit.
+If the copter appears to bounce or balloon back up a couple of times before settling down and turning the props off, try lowering the LAND_SPD_MS parameter a bit.

-• If the vehicle has GPS lock the landing controller will attempt to control its horizontal position but the pilot can adjust the target horizontal position just as in Loiter mode.
+If the vehicle has GPS lock the landing controller will attempt to control its horizontal position, but the pilot can adjust the target horizontal position just as in Loiter mode, unless the LAND_REPOSITION parameter is set to 0.

-• If the vehicle does not have GPS lock the horizontal control will be as in stabilize mode so the pilot can control the roll and pitch lean angle of the copter.
+If the vehicle does not have GPS lock the horizontal control will be as in stabilize mode, so the pilot can control the roll and pitch lean angle of the copter, unless the LAND_REPOSITION parameter is set to 0.

 Warning